metals header image

 The chemical and physical properties of metals

 The periodic table below has been split into 2 parts.
 The right-hand side of the table is where the non-metals are found in groups 3, 4, 5, 6, 7 and 0.
-The left-hand side is where you find the metals in groups 1 and 2 and the centre block of the periodic table called the transition metals is where most of the metals are found.
+The left-hand side is where you find the metals in groups 1 and 2 and the centre block of the periodic table; which is where the transition metals are found.
 Looking at the periodic table below you can see that around 75 percent of the elements are metals.

 periodic table showing the positions of the metals and non-metal elements.